An Invariant of Virtual Trivalent Spatial Graphs: Computational Results

-An $n\times n$ \emph{Latin Square} is an $n\times n$ array filled with $n$ different symbols, each occurring exactly once in each row and exactly once in each column.
-Let $X$ be a set with $n$ elements and $\mathcal{N}$ a virtual \N algebra on $X$.
-Condition (1) in Definition \ref{def:Nalg} of a \N algebra says for any two of the three $\{a,b,c\}\subseteq X$ in the equation $a\cdot b=c$ determines the third.
-This condition requires that any multiplication table for the product operation must be a Latin Square.
-Similarly, an $n\times n\times n$ \emph{Latin Cube} is an $n\times n\times n$ cube array filled with $n$ different symbols, each occurring exactly once in each row, exactly once in each column, and exactly once in each vertical dimension.
-Condition (1) in Definition \ref{def:vtri} of a virtual tribracket requires that any multiplication tables for the virtual tribracket operation must be an $n\times n\times n$ Latin Cube.
+A \emph{Latin square of order $n$} is an $n\times n$ array filled with $n$ different symbols, each occurring exactly once in each row and exactly once in each column.
+Let $X$ be a set with $n$ elements and $\mathcal{N}$ a \N algebra on $X$.
+Condition (1) in Definition \ref{def:Nalg} of a \N algebra sates for any two of the three $\{a,b,c\}\subseteq X$ in the equation $a\cdot b=c$ determines the third.
+This condition requires that any complete multiplication table for the product operation must be a Latin square.
+On the other hand, for a partially defined product, any two of the three $\{a,b,c\}\subseteq X$ in the equation $a\cdot b=c$ determines the third only implies no row or column of the multiplication table can contain a repeated entry.
+From this definition, a partially defined product does not need to be completable to a Latin square.

-For the $3\times 3$ case, there 12 Latin Squares and 24 Latin Cubes.
-These numbers can be verified in the \emph{Online Encyclopedia of Integer Sequences}.
-There is a \emph{reduced} form for Latin Squares and Cubes which we have not considered in this paper, but amount to permutations of the entries, rows and columns in a square or cube, and ultimately a permutation of the colors of a colored knot complement.
-For the interested reader, we computed a list of all $3\times 3$ Latin Square and Latin Cubes.
-Of these cubes, 12 satisfy the $[,]$-relations, 6 satisfy the $\langle,\rangle$-relations, and there are 24 pairs of tribrackets $([,],\langle,\rangle)$ that satisfy the mixed relations $m.i$ and $m.ii$.
-There is exactly 1 virtual \N algebra on a set with three elements with a fully defined product $\cdot$ table, which is the shown Example \ref{ex:3NAlg}.
-Usable files with these lists, and all of our computations, can be found in our GitHub repository in \cite{GIT}.
+A \emph{Latin cube of order $n$} is an $n\times n\times n$ cube array filled with $n$ different symbols, each occurring exactly once in each row, exactly once in each column, and exactly once in each third dimension.
+Condition (1) in Definition \ref{defn:tri} of a tribracket requires that any multiplication table for the tribracket operation must be a Latin cube of order $n$.

-We also computed all 576 distinct $4\times 4$ Latin Squares, as well as all 55,296 $4\times 4\times 4$ Latin Cubes.
-Using these computational means, we can show there are exactly 1080 compatible $4\times 4\times 4$ Latin Cubes that satisfy all of the virtual tribracket relations.
-We proved computationally that there do not exist any virtual $\N$ algebras on a set $X$ with 4 elements with with partial products containing 0-5 undefined entries.
-We computed a list of all the possible virtual \N algebras on a set $X$ with 4 elements with a partial product containing exactly 6 undefined entries.
-There are exactly 368 of these virtual \N algebras.
+The number of Latin squares of order $n$ has a closed formula, though not easily computable, and has been been computed up to $n=10$ in the \emph{Online Encyclopedia of Integer Sequences} (OEIS) \cite{OEIS} as sequence A002860.
+There are 12 Latin squares order three, 576 Latin squares order four, and 161,280 Latin squares order five.
+There are 24 Latin cubes or order three, 55,296 Latin cubes or order four, and 2,781,803,520 Latin cubes of order five, as verified in sequence A098679 in the OEIS.